 Bujinkan Budo Taijutsu -The Art of the Ninja and Samurai

-Bujinkan Virginia incorporates a combination of techniques found in nine effective Ninja & Samurai disciplines which provide students with realistic personal protection system for a modern world.
+Bujinkan Martial Arts incorporates a combination of techniques found in nine effective Ninja & Samurai disciplines which provide students with realistic personal protection system for a modern world.

-Bujinkan Virginia teaches Bujinkan Budo Taijutsu.
+Bujinkan Martial Arts teaches Bujinkan Budo Taijutsu.
 The art originates from the Bujinkan Hombu in Noda-shi, Japan.
 Budo Taijutsu was introduced outside Japan during the 1950's, and now has more than 3000 certified instructors worldwide.

 Bujinkan Budo Taijutsu teaches effective ways of self-protection using timing, distance, and angling.
 Multiple attacks, weaponry, striking, grappling, choking, leaping, rolling, and throws are all disciplines incorporated into the training of Bujinkan Budo Taijutsu.
 The non-competitive practices of Bujinkan Budo Taijutsu allow the practitioner to focus on developing the mind and body through a whole-body movement martial art, not speed and/or muscle training.
 This allows practitioners of all ages to excel within the art.
 As time goes by, and a deeper understanding of Budo Taijutsu is reached, the student realizes that the physical movements open the door to enlightenment within oneself.
 This takes time, perhaps years, and has many levels.
 Ultimately, training in Budo Taijutsu transcends the thought of mere mechanical movement, and moves into the growth of becoming a better human being.
 Budo Taijutsu focuses on controlling the timing, distance, and angling of an opponent.